Gianpi612/torrents2py/README.md

 ```

 ## Search with filters
-If we wanted to search for torrents with specific filters, such as minimum seeds, minimum peers, page and maximum pages we could do:
+If you wish to search your torrent with specific filters, such as minimum seeds, minimum peers, page, and maximum pages, you can achieve this by:

 ```python
 # Filters, this is optional